 The rug pull Web3 scams

 Rug pulls involve scammers deceiving investors by presenting a project’s legitimacy and future potential.
-They skillfully portray a DeFi or NFT project as promising, accompanied by an enticing website and well-crafted roadmaps that demonstrate a sustainable future.
+They skillfully portray a DeFi or token project as promising, accompanied by an enticing website and well-crafted roadmaps that demonstrate a sustainable future.
 As investors begin to allocate their tokens to the project in exchange for native tokens, the value of these native tokens rises.
 However, when the native token price reaches its peak, the scammers vanish, leaving investors empty-handed and absconding with their funds.

 Stay protected from rug pull scams: